YashPotdar/yashpotdar.github.io/index.md

 ### <a href="https://datascience.ucsd.edu/" target = "_blank">Halıcıoğlu Data Science Institute 📊 🧑🏽‍🏫</a>
 **Teaching Assistant (TA)** <br>
 **September 2020 – March 2023**
-- Leading weekly discussion sections for a class of 120 in order to solidify course concepts for students.
+- Led 9 weekly discussion sections for a class of 120, where I walked through challenging questions from the weekly programming assignment in order to solidify course concepts.
 - Held weekly office hours to clarify Python and statistics concepts from lectures and guide students through programming assignments.
 - Designed and created programming assignments and a final project to assess students' understanding of course concepts.